|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The filling for these simple classic deviled eggs is the perfect combination of mayonnaise, seasoned salt, and a little mustard.
 Use a Creole seasoning blend in place of the seasoned salt, if desired.
+Once you master this recipe, you can branch out to many other delicious versions of deviled eggs.

 Gather the ingredients.